 - Nutritional deficiencies

 Both men and women can experience hair loss but for men, 25% start to lose hair by the time they are 30 years old.
-Thinning hair usually starts with either a receding hairline at the front and sides of the head.
-The hair loss can also appear as diffuse thinning where patchy hair loss occurs in different areas of the head resulting in reduced hair density often exposing the scalp.
+Thinning hair usually starts with either a receding hairline at the front and sides of the head with male pattern baldness.
+The hair loss can also appear as diffuse thinning where patchy hair loss occurs in different areas of the head resulting in reduced hair density often exposing the scalp and revealing balding spots.
 One of the causes of thinning hair is the high levels of DHT (the hormone that makes hair follicles shrink).

-Women’s hair generally starts to thin in their 50s and 60s and the thinning occurs around the parting and gets wider.
+Women’s hair generally starts to thin in their 50s and 60s and the thinning occurs around the parting and gets wider with female pattern baldness.
 When the hair is pulled or tied back, you can see more of the scalp.